Arturo Toscanini: Overview

-In 2012, RCA Red Seal released a new 84 CD boxed set reissue of Toscanini's complete RCA Victor recordings and commercially issued HMV recordings with the BBC Symphony Orchestra.
-In 2013, EMI Classics issued a 6-CD set containing Toscanini's complete HMV recordings with the BBC Symphony.
+In 2012, RCA Red Seal released a new 84 CD boxed set reissue of Toscanini's complete RCA Victor recordings and commercially issued EMI recordings with the BBC Symphony Orchestra.
+In 2013, EMI Classics issued a 6-CD set containing Toscanini's complete EMI recordings with the BBC Symphony.

 Toscanini's dislike of recording was well-known; he especially despised the acoustic method, and for several years he recorded only sporadically as a result.
 He was fifty-three years old and had been conducting for thirty-four years when he made his first records in 1920, and did not begin recording on a regular basis until 1938, after he became conductor of the NBC Symphony Orchestra at the age of seventy.
-As the recording process improved, so did Toscanini's attitude towards making records and he eventually became more interested in preserving his performances for posterity.
+Over the years as the recording process improved, so did Toscanini's attitude towards making records and eventually he became more interested in preserving his performances for posterity.
 The majority of Toscanini's recordings were made with the NBC Symphony and cover the bulk of his repertoire.
 These recordings document the final phase of his 68-year conducting career.